Output Analog Brass and Winds – Organic Synthesis

-The distortion, for instance, offers extra tube, drive or lofi bitcrushing type options, each with their own micro-controls.
-The reverb offers only algorithmic options, the compressor has no limiter, the delay has only a single repeater.
+The distortion, for instance, offers extra tube, drive or lo-fi bit crushing-type options, each with its own micro-controls.
+The reverb offers only algorithmic options, the compressor has no limiter, and the delay has only a single repeater.
 This might sound a little limiting, but remember there is one of these FX sections now on each sample, plus the global FX over the top, so certainly no limits to FX possibilities.

 The control section is a little daunting at first but it doesn’t take long to get to grips with the workflow and to start inventing your own modulations.

-On top of this is the dual-engine arpeggiator, a 32-step animator section that sequences patterns allowing you a selection of many shapes from basic up and downs through to very complex rhythms.
+On top of Output’s dual-engine arpeggiator, a 32-step animator section that sequences patterns allows you a selection of many shapes from basic up and downs through to very complex rhythms.
 You can affect the duration, swing feel and number of octaves used by the shaper, as well as the overall tempo.

 Anyone familiar with arpeggiators will have no trouble in this section.
 By itself nothing to write home about, but along with the hugely flexible rhythm section, it provides many more creative possibilities to adventurous producers.